retaildevcrews/helium-typescript/README.md

 # make sure you are in the root of the repo
 # build the image
-docker build -t helium-node -f Dockerfile
+docker build -t helium-typescript -f Dockerfile

 # Tag and push the image to your Docker repo